A New Chapter for Sycamore Gap

 is no longer standing, Sycamore Gap and the surrounding walk along Hadrian’s

-Wall continue to offer some of the most breathtaking views in Northern England.
+Wall continue to offer some of the most breathtaking views in Northern England and there are a great selection of local walking routes.

 Guests at Herding Hill Farm still enjoy the walk along Hadrian’s Wall from